lgnlgn/dami/README.md

 dami
 ====

-Scalable algorithms in data mining
+Scalable algorithms in data mining.

+Our goal is to make algorithms that can handle hundreds of millions of data with a limited memory PC

-currently we have
+Currently we have

 classification:
     SGD for logistic regressions

 recommendation:
     SlopeOne, SVD, RSVD, neighborhood-SVD

-soon will be released:

 significant test:
     swap randomization

-network:
+Next release:

+graph:
-	Pagerank
+    Pagerank etc.

+====
+To achieve computation efficiency and memory utilization, two ways we have just adopted.

+1: Using "id" as index of array for fetching data.

+2: Only maintaining model in memory and saving data to converted bytes for IO

+So it's highly recommemded you use continuous id for computation :)